tsyaeger/tsyaeger.github.io/_posts/2019-01-23-your_client_and_api_are_basically_just_pen_pals.markdown

 In the origins line you can replace ```‘*’``` with the domain that the react app will run in.

-For routing I used namespaces api/v1, and nested the controllers as so: controllers/api/v1/some_thing_controller.rb
+For routing I used namespaces api/v1, and nested the controllers like so: controllers/api/v1/some_thing_controller.rb

 	```
 	namespace :api do